lucasmccomb/fair-weather-friend/README.md

 # Fair Weather Friend

-A basic location-based weather app created by Lucas McComb.
+A location-based weather app build with React using the free OpenWeather API for meteorological data.
+Try it out here: <a href="https://fairweatherfriend.live"  target="_blank">https://fairweatherfriend.live</a>.

-To run app locally:
+### To run app locally:

 1. Clone the repository & `cd` into `fair-weather-friend` directory.
 2. Run `yarn install`